 Our main result states that the exactness cone is a (generally uncountable and non-convex) union of semidefinite representable cones.
 We also describe the convex geometry of the exactness cones, their monotone embedding, and how they are related to normal cones of the moment relaxations.

 Our analysis is elementary.
 It is inspired by the foundational work \cite{chs21} which focused on the particular case of the Shor relaxation ($r=1$) with $f$ linear ($d=1$) or quadratic ($d=2$), and $\sX$ a real algebraic variety defined by quadratic equations.
-We believe that our contribution consists of considerably simplifying and extending this analysis to higher order relaxations of general semialgebraic sets.
+We believe that our contribution consists of considerably simplifying and extending {the geometric description of the exactness cones given in \cite{chs21}} to higher order relaxations of general semialgebraic sets.